 The pyriform aperture demarcates the boundary between the external and internal nasal cavities.
 It provides a stable frame for the cartilaginous framework of the nose and anchors most of the muscles of facial expression.
 The paired nasal bones form the superior border of the pyriform aperture, merging in the midline and projecting outward as the nasal dorsum.
 The maxilla forms the lateral and inferior borders of the pyriform aperture.
 The anterior nasal spine at the maxillary midline forms the most prominent inferior bony projection of the nose.

 Cartilage forms the nasal skeleton external to the pyriform aperture.
 The nasal cartilages determine nasal projection and support the airways.
 In contrast to the immobile bony skeleton, the flexible cartilaginous framework is vulnerable to distortion and compression, which can alter appearance and impair breathing.
 The external nasal framework consists of three primary structures: (1) the septal cartilage; (2) the paired upper lateral cartilages; and (3) the paired lower lateral cartilages.
 The septal and paired upper lateral cartilages are anchored to bone and therefore provide more resistance to compression.

 The quadrilaterally shaped septal cartilage is rigid and flat, gaining stability through its articulations with the ethmoid bone, vomer, maxilla, and nasal bone.
-Its caudal margin slopes from the anterior nasal spine to the anterior septal angle, ...
+Its caudal margin slopes from the anterior nasal spine to ...